makersacademy/bowling-challenge/README.md

 So that I can help keep track of the score
 I want to store the number of pins knocked over by a ball

-As a player
+As a game
-So that I can play
+So that the player can play
 I want to be able to bowl a ball

+As a game
+So that I can award bonus points after a strike in the previous frame in frames 1 to 9 I want to add the score of the next two balls to the score of the previous frame

+As a game
+So that I can award bonus points after a spare in the previous frame in frames 1 to 9 I want to add the score of the next ball to the score of the previous frame

+As a game
+So that I can award a bonus throw after a strike on the first ball of the tenth frame I want to let the player bowl again

+As a game
+So that I can award a bonus throw after a strike on the first and second balls of the tenth frame I want to let the player bowl again

-As a player
+As a game
-So that I can get bonus points
-I want to know .........
+So that I can award a bonus throw after a spare on the two balls of the tenth frame I want to let the player bowl again

-As a player
+As a game
-So I can be proud
+So the player can be proud
-I want to know my score
+I want to report the score

-As a player
+As a game
-If i scored 0
+If the player scored 0
-I want to know I had a gutter game
+I want to report a gutter game

-As a player
+As a game
-If I scored 300 points
+If the player scored 300 points
-I want to know I had a perfect game
+I want to report a perfect game

+As a printer
+So that the player can see the current score
+I want to report the current score of the game

+As a printer
+So that the player can see how the frame went
+I want to report the score of the frame in a format the player will recognise
 ```

 Bowling Challenge